Who is Security Credit Systems?

 100 River Rock Dr. Ste 200

 Phone number: (800) 836-4568

-Will Security Credit Systems, Inc. sue me or garnish my wages?
+Will Security Credit Systems sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They help you dispute the Security Credit Systems debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Security Credit Systems again.

 Security Credit Systems, Inc. Complaints